310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Kanata pastfrownshake %}
-is that so… *sigh…* you people sure are Boring.
+i see… *sigh…* you people sure are Boring.
 {% endbubble %}

 ## Chapter 12